jag039/cse15l-lab-reports/index.md

 ![Image](VScode1.png)
 2. After entering the Vscode website, click the download button in the top right corner.
 Then Begin installing the VScode software that is apporoate for the device being used
 ![Image](VScode2.png)
 3. Complete VScode set up.
+It is reccomended you complete VScode set up.
 ![Image](VScode3.png)
 ## Remotely Connecting
 **This is a tutorial on how to remotely log into a course-specific account on ieng6**